-In 2014, Tao Ruspoli announced his upcoming Monogamish, a documentary arranged as a series of interviews.
-On October 13, 2017, Monogamish premiered to the USA audience, and the first reviews are already here.
+In 2014 Tao Ruspoli announced his upcoming Monogamish, a documentary arranged as a series of interviews.
+On October 13, 2017 Monogamish was premiered to the USA audience, and the first reviews are already there.

-All the film's characters advocate for a world of sex and intimate relationships.
-They are bloggers, therapists, professors, authors, and lawyers.
-In fact, these are people who have been changing the world by embedding their sex-positive ideas.
+All movie characters advocate the world of sex and intimate relationships.
+They are bloggers, therapists, professors, authors, lawyers.
+In fact, these are people who have been recently changing the world by embedding their sex-positive ideas.

-This is the third and final article dedicated to the 18 characters of the Monogamish movie.
-The first piece introduced Tao Ruspoli, Dan Savage, Esther Perel, Christopher Ryan, and Alexi Wasser.
-The focus of the second one was Neil Strauss, Stephanie Coontz, Judith Stacey, Diana Adams, John P. Barlow, Debra Berger, and Claudia Ruspoli.
+This is the third, closing article dedicated to 18 characters of the Monogamish movie.
+The first piece came to introduce Tao Ruspoli, Dan Savage, Esther Perel, Christopher Ryan and Alexi Wasser.
+The focus of the second one was laid on Neil Strauss, Stephanie Coontz, Judith Stacey, Diana Adams, John P. Barlow, Debra Berger and Claudia Ruspoli.

-The third part will talk about Stephanie Johnstone, Eric Berkowitz, Eric Anderson, Susan Block, and Tamera Free Love Community.
-You’ll learn about their contribution to a sex-positive future: their books, blogs, articles, radio-podcasts, videos, and even songs.
+The third part shall tell about Stephanie Johnstone, Eric Berkowitz, Eric Anderson, Susan Block and Tamera Free Love Community.
+You’ll learn about their contribution to the sex-positive future: their books, blogs, articles, radio-podcasts, videos, and even songs.

-Who are the sex-positive people of the Monogamish movie?
+Who are the sex-positive people of Monogamish movie?

 Stephanie Johnstone: a polyamorous music composer

-A non-binary multi-instrumental composer, singer, and music director.
-Former Christian-fundamentalist, Stephanie is polyamorous.
-Additionally, they:
+A non-binary multi-instrumental composer, singer and music director.
+Former Christian-fundamentalist, Stephanie are polyamorous.
+Besides, they:

-- have released an album called Love Songs For The Rest Of Us;
+- have released an album Love Songs For The Rest Of Us;

 - have organized a New York-based Full Moon choir that brings together people of different orientations;